-Merit making at local temples
+• Merit making at temples in communities

-Scholarships for the nearby institutes students such as Bangkoowad School, Government housing, municipality of Bangkoowad, etc.
+• Provide scholarships for the nearby institutes students such as Bangkoowad School, Government housing, municipality of Bangkoowad, etc.

 Provide trainings to polytechnic students such as Lamthong Polytechnic School and Patumthani Polytechnic School.
-In 2016, The Company is involved in a collaboration education project by Industrial Council of Thailand under the King's initiative which allows polytechnic students to study and train in real life situation.
+In 2016, The Company is involved in a collaboration education project by Industrial Council of Thailand under the King's Rama IX initiative which allows polytechnic students to study and train in real life situation.